At a Glance

 - Other info: Engage in teaching, research, and clinical governance within a collaborative team.

 The Department provides a comprehensive neurosurgical service to a population of just under 3 million adults within the southwest of England with additional specialist referrals from the UK and abroad.
 The adult service comprises 53 acute ward beds in 2 adjacent wards and access to centralized ITU and HDU ward beds.
-The Neurosurgical Department undertakes approximately 4000 operative procedures per year in a suite of 5 dedicated Neurosurgery theatres (4 x elective and 1 x emergency).
+The Neurosurgical Department undertakes approximately 4,000 operative procedures per year in a suite of 5 dedicated Neurosurgery theatres (4 x elective and 1 x emergency).
+The team is fully supported by specialist Neurosciences services including on‑site Neuroradiology, Neuropathology, Neurophysiology, Neuropsychiatry and therapy services, as well as a dedicated team of Advanced Nurse Practitioners.
+There are a number of active clinical trial and research programmes within the Neurosurgery team which the post holder may be expected to contribute to.

-The out of hours commitment is a hybrid rota (consisting of 19 doctors) of four tiers of middle grade doctors depending on their experience in neurosurgery, with the senior most tier providing support as non-resident on-call.
-There is a separate rota of complex spine surgery consultants (drawn from both neurosurgical and orthopaedic spinal units) who support the on-call registrar.
+• The out‑of‑hours commitment is a hybrid rota (consisting of 19 doctors) of four tiers of middle‑grade doctors depending on their experience in neurosurgery, with the senior most tier providing support as non‑resident on‑call.
+Emergency neurosurgical work will arise from the same catchment population.

 Detailed Job Description and Main Responsibilities